 - attaining a credential,

 - graduating from secondary school or an equivalent program,

-- completing a work experience,
+- completing a work experience, and

-- entering unsubsidized employment, and
+- entering unsubsidized employment.

-- being accepted into a post-secondary school.

-Incentives can be provided to youth during their participation in the WIOA Youth Program and the 12-month follow-up period after program exit.
+Incentives can be provided to youth during their participation in the WIOA Youth Program and the 12month follow-up period after program exit.

 All incentives must be administered in a manner so that all participants receive equal rewards for equal achievements and that incentives are fully accessible/attainable by individuals with disabilities and LEP individuals.
-In other words, if provider determines that participants will receive an incentive for completing a work experience, all participants who complete a work experience must receive the incentive.
+In other words, if the provider determines that participants will receive an incentive for completing a work experience, all participants who complete a work experience must receive the incentive.
 All incentives must be outlined in the ISS BEFORE the start of the program element for which the incentive is available.
 Incentives must be processed using a voucher or PO.